Build a Homelab server using an old laptop

 Then download the PVE official image: Downloads

-Find a USB drive, burn the image onto it.
-It is recommended to use Ventoy, which can be used as a regular USB drive and also allows you to put ISOs into it and select them for loading.
-This way, you don’t need to re-burn each image, similar to a technology like Fbinstool used in earlier years, but Ventoy is even more convenient.
+Find a USB drive, and burn the image to it.
+I recommend using Ventoy, which can be used as a regular USB drive and also allows you to put ISOs on it and select them for loading, eliminating the need to re-burn each image.
+A similar technology I used years ago was Fbinstool, but Ventoy is even more convenient.

 After successful installation, screenfetch it:

-By default, PVE does not come with an X environment after installation.
-It can only be accessed by a browser on a device within the local network via IP, with the default port being 8006.
+By default, PVE does not come with an X environment after installation, so it can only be accessed by devices on the local area network using a browser via IP, with the default port being 8006.

 PVE Optimization/Configuration

-Since the laptop has a built-in WLAN network card, and I don’t want the machine to be tethered by an Ethernet cable, I hope it can connect to WIFI.
-This way, I only need to solve the power supply issue, and it can be placed anywhere.
+Since the laptop has a built-in WLAN card, and I don’t want the machine to be tethered by an Ethernet cable, I want it to connect to WIFI.
+This way, I only need to provide power, and it can be placed anywhere.

 Network Configuration

-Below, I will introduce how to connect PVE to WIFI and let virtual machines use NAT networking.
+Below, I will explain how to connect PVE to WIFI and how to configure virtual machines to use NAT networking.

 1. Install Wi-Fi packages